wenching/cri_rnaseq_2018/docs/README.md

         >     - padding="" # In this case, the project pipeline scripts will be generated and saved under the same directory of the master pipeline script, instead of being under a named sub-directory (e.g., example/ in this tutorial).
         >

-* Generate sub-task scirpts of the pipepline
-    - The following commands will generate all necessary sub-task scripts in the pipeline

-        ```bash
-        # load modules
-        $ module purge;module load gcc udunits python/3.6.0 R; module update

-        # This step is optional but it will install all necessary R packages ahead.
-        # In case the pipeline was terminated due to the failure of R package installation later when running the pipeline.
-        $ Rscript --vanilla /group/bioinformatics/cri_rnaseq_2018/SRC/R/util/prerequisite.packages.R

-        # create directories and generate all necessary scripts
-        $ bash Build_RNAseq.DLBC.sh

-        # run the entire pipeline with just this command
-        $ bash example/DLBC/Submit_RNAseq.DLBC.sh
-        ```

 ## <a name="Steps"/>Pipeline Steps | [Top](#Top)